Offbeat Interview Series with Britt

 How many years have you worked here?
 1 season

 What is your favorite thing about Canyons?
 The diversity of crafts: Kayak, Oar Rig, Duckie, SUP, Sweep Boat, Paddle Boat.

 When you hear the word Idaho, what comes to mind?
-More wilderness area then people.
+More wilderness area than people.

 What are your top three favorite camps?
 Fire Island, Marble left, Ship Island

 Your favorite hike?
 Johnson Point, it was my first hike on the Salmon.
-It really gives you perspective of the canyons grandeur.
+It really gives you a perspective of the canyon’s grandeur.